Maryland's Graduated Licensing System

 A learner's permit allows a new driver to begin the learning process of operating a motor vehicle.

-- Learner's permit holders under 18 are prohibited from using a wireless communication device (including with a blue tooth or hands free equipment) while operating a motor vehicle, except to make an emergency 911 call.
+Learner's permit holders under 18 are prohibited from using a wireless communication device (with a blue tooth or hands free) while operating a motor vehicle, except to make an emergency 911 call.
 Violations may result in a suspension of your driving privilege.
-For more information on this law.

 - Hold the learner's permit for a minimum of nine (9) months,

-- Complete a standardized Maryland MVA approved driver education course before becoming eligible for a provisional license.
+- Complete a standardized Maryland MVA approved driver education course consisting of:

-- A minimum of 30-hours classroom instruction and 6-hours behind the wheel instruction training.
+- A minimum of 30-hours of classroom instruction and 6-hours behind the wheel instruction training.

 - The Maryland driving school will electronically submit verification of completion to the MVA.

-New drivers must also present the completed Practice Skills log (a minimum of at least 60 hours of supervised behind-the-wheel driving and 10 of the practice hours occurring at night) and their unexpired Maryland learner's instructional permit at the time of their driving skills test appointment.
+New drivers must also present the completed certification page from the practice skills log (with a minimum of at least 60 hours of supervised behind-the-wheel driving and 10 of the practice hours occurring at night) and their unexpired Maryland learner's permit when they arrive for their driving skills test appointment.

-- Have completed a Maryland MVA approved standardized driver education program consisting of at least 30 hours of classroom instruction and at least 6 hours of behind the wheel instruction training; AND
+- Have completed a Maryland MVA approved standardized driver education program consisting of at least 30 hours of classroom instruction and at least 6 hours of behind-the-wheel instructional training.

-- Have completed a Practice Skills log (a minimum of at least 14 hours of supervised behind the wheel driving).
+- Have completed a practice skills log (with a minimum of at least 14 hours of supervised behind the wheel driving).
 Three of the practice hours of driving must occur at night.

-If an applicant is under 25 years old when they obtain their first GLS learner’s permit and then turns 25 afterwards, the MVA will permit the applicant to take a skills driving test if they have held the permit at least 45 days (the 45 days may include the days the applicant held the permit before they turned 25), they have completed at least 14 hours of supervised driving as described in the paragraph above as well as the required driver’s education program and have an eligible supervising driver complete a Practice Skills Log and certification page .
+If an applicant is under 25 years old when a first Maryland learner’s permit is obtained and then turns 25 afterwards, the MVA will permit the applicant to take a driving skills test if the permit has been held for at least 45 days (the 45 days may include the days the applicant held the permit before turning 25).
+The applicant must have completed at least 14 hours of supervised driving and the required driver’s education program.
+An eligible supervising driver must have completed the certification page from the practice skills log.

-- Drivers under 18 may have their license suspended if the parent, guardian, or cosigner withdraw their consent.
+- Drivers under 18 may have their licenses suspended if the parent, guardian, or co-signer withdraws their consent.
 Contact the MVA for details.

-- To obtain a learner's permit, provisional license or driver's license, visit any of our full-service offices in Maryland.
+- To obtain a learner's permit, please visit any of the MVA's full-service offices.
+Your permit will be mailed to you.

-- Your driver's skills test for a provisional license must be scheduled in advance.
+- Your driving skills test for a provisional license must be scheduled in advance.
 Go to mvascheduling.mdot.state.md.us to schedule an appointment.

-Note: If your learner's permit expires or you are not able to complete/pass the required skills tests before it expires, you will be required to reapply for a new permit, pass the Vision and Knowledge tests and pay the required fees.
-If you are a minor you will need to have your parent/guardian co-sign the application.
+Please note that if your learner's permit expires, or you are not able to complete or pass the required skills tests before it expires, you will be required to reapply for a new permit.
+To do so, please:

 Home School Coordinators